saksham19rawat/NMOS-PMOS-CHARACTERISTICS/README.md

 # NMOS AND PMOS CHARACTERISTICS

 ## BEFORE WE PROCEED
-In my circuit-design-simulation-tools repository, I covered the basics of EDA tools and how to set them up using a CMOS inverter as an example.
+In my **circuit-design-simulation-tools** repository, I covered the basics of EDA tools and how to set them up using a CMOS inverter as an example.
 So in this repository, we’ll dive straight into the actual working of the CMOS inverter

-## PLOTTING Vds CHARACTERISTICS OF NMOS
+## PLOTTING CHARACTERISTICS OF NMOS AND PMOS

 The components used are: